Emergency Dental Care: Minimising Discomfort After Trauma

 What pain relief can I take after a dental injury?

 Over-the-counter pain relief such as paracetamol or ibuprofen, taken in accordance with the manufacturer's guidelines, is commonly used to manage discomfort following dental trauma.
 It is generally advisable to avoid aspirin if there is active bleeding, as it may affect blood clotting.
 Applying a cold compress to the outside of the cheek for intervals of around 15 to 20 minutes may also help reduce swelling and provide some relief.
+If pain is severe or does not improve with standard pain relief, contacting a dental practice for further advice is recommended.

 Can children's dental injuries be treated differently to adults?